Coouearde History, Family Crest & Coats of Arms

 Early Origins of the Coouearde family

 The surname Coouearde was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Coouearde family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

 Early History of the Coouearde family

-Another 227 words (16 lines of text) are included under the topic Early Coouearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coouearde research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Coouearde History in all our PDF Extended History products and printed products wherever possible.

 Coouearde Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Coouearde has been recorded under many different variations, including A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Coouearde family (pre 1700)